The artisan district smelled like peanut oil and exhaust.

 That was all he said.

 The two men got their hands off their belts.
 They came forward only long enough to scoop their leader off the brick and drag him down the alley by his armpits.
-Nobody looked back.
+None of them turned back.

 Tali waited until they were out of sight.